quilted-tutorial/SPARC-guru/content/post/tutorial-1.md

 ### **Mapping 2D data points to a 3D organ scaffhold**
 The first Quilted Tutorial consists in mapping 2D data point to a 3D scaffhold.

-Follow this [link](http://127.0.0.1:8888/lab) to get started and open the SPARC-tutorial.ipynb file.
+Follow this [link](http://127.0.0.1:8888/lab/tutorial-1) to get started and open the SPARC-tutorial.ipynb file.

-{{< figure src="img/workflow.png" title="Mapping 2D data points to a 3D organ scaffhold workflow" >}}